kanliot/ebay-alarm/README.md

     	ebay-alarm uses a second process to monitor time zone changes and other changes in the sys time ebay-alarm runs in the foreground.  use '&' to run in the background. ebay-alarm does not provide a countdown, or a progress indicator. ebay-alarm does not calculate seconds to sleep.
-It sleeps for 1-59 secs, then calls system time.
+It sleeps for 1-59 secs, then calls system time

     Program arguments must include a valid time.
     If no command to run is given, the program simply exits at the proper time.